phm97/bmp/README.md

    char *pixels;
    int res;

+   /* load the bmp specified by filename and stores the datas in a freshly allocated buffer
-   res = loadBMP( filename, &pixels, &w, &h );
+      Note : pixels format is RGBA */ res = loadBMP( filename, &pixels, &w, &h );
    if( res ) {
      printf("Error, could not load %s\n", filename);